iarsystems/iar-risc-v-gd32v-eval/contributions/template/README.md

 This project provides a clean slate as a shortcut for starting new projects with the IAR GD32V Eval Board and the IAR Embedded Workbench for RISC-V.

-This template should be used for easily creating new projects and also for contributing with new projects on the contributions folder in this repository.
+be used for quickly creating new projects using the GD32VF103 Firmware Library as well as for contributing with new projects on the contributions folder in the official repository.
-When the project.template.eww is open on the IDE, a dialog window will offer to save the project in a new location.

 When contributing with new projects, a new unique name folder for saving the project must be created on the same level of the template folder as follows: